 - Diminished quality of life

 Any slip and fall claim hinges on proving negligence.
-To recover the compensation you need, we must collect the proper evidence to demonstrate that the property owner or occupier acted in a negligent manner and this caused your injuries.
-Proving negligence requires us to show a few factors.
+To recover the compensation you need, our Port St. Lucie attorneys must collect evidence to demonstrate that the property owner or occupier acted in a negligent manner and that this caused your injuries.
+Proving negligence requires us to show:

-We will talk to witnesses, secure any video of your fall, and collect other evidence to prove the property owner or occupier knew there was a fall hazard and took no action to prevent your accident.
-In some cases, we must use surveillance video or other documentation to show how long a hazard existed or otherwise prove the owner should have known about the issue.
+- They Failed to Keep You Safe: We can talk to witnesses, secure any video of your fall, and collect other evidence to prove the property owner or occupier knew there was a fall hazard and took no action to address it.

-Your medical records are the primary proof of your injuries, which is one reason it is paramount that you receive a prompt medical evaluation on the scene and go directly to the hospital after a fall.
-This is the best way to link your injuries to your accident.
-Eyewitness accounts and expert testimony may also play a role here, depending on the specifics of your case.
+- Their Action or Inaction Caused Your Injuries: Your medical records are the primary proof of your injuries, which is one reason it is paramount that you receive prompt medical treatment, up to and including a visit to an ER like the one at Tradition Hospital, if necessary.
+Eyewitness accounts and expert testimony may also play a role.

-We use your medical bills, receipts, documentation from your employer, and testimony from expert witnesses to evaluate and prove your losses and expenses.
-By presenting evidence to show the full range of your damages, we can build a strong case for awarding you the maximum compensation available for your claim.
+- You Suffered Damages: By presenting evidence to show the full range of your damages, we can build a strong case for awarding you maximum compensation for your claim.

-There are a number of ways someone else’s negligence can cause a slip and fall accident and injuries.
-Many slip and fall claims name the property owner or occupier as the liable party.
-This is true even when an employee causes the hazard because of vicarious liability laws that hold the business responsible for the actions of its employees.
+There are a number of ways someone else’s negligence can cause a slip and fall accident.
+Many premises liability claims name the property owner or occupier as the liable party.
+This is often the case even when an employee causes the hazard: vicarious liability laws hold employers responsible for the actions of their employees.

-That being said, it is possible for more than one party to have contributed to your fall, such as:
+That being said, it is possible for more than one party to have contributed to your fall, including:

 - Property owners